Home » Blog » Entrepreneurship » How to Make an Online Portfolio

 3. Choose a Theme

 You know the feeling of picking the art pieces you want to present but still feeling some kind of gap between them.
 The theme is what glues all of these different art pieces together into one collective portfolio.
-It transfers your ideas into a visually comprehensible and coherent content and creates a certain atmosphere.
+It transfers your ideas into visually comprehensible and coherent content and creates a certain atmosphere.
 By “theme” we mean two things:

 • The Style.
 You accept different dress codes as appropriate for different situations.
 If you’re going to a fancy restaurant, you might want to get rid of your old sneakers.
 In the same manner, the style of the portfolio is inferred by the goals and the audience.
 If you’re applying for a job as a portrait photographer it’s better to choose mainly portrait shots.
 The same goes for the edits you apply to each piece.
 A black and white photography collection, as setting the mood as it might be, is probably not appropriate for a kids’ party photographer.